kylehovey/MATH_5620/conjugateGradient.md

 The Conjugate Gradient method utilizes the vector gradient of a generalized potential function for a linear system \\(A\vec{x} = \vec{b}\\).
 This method works well for elliptic systems as we can guarantee a global minima.
 We reach successive minimizers along the direction of the instantaneous gradient of our potential function by finding the length we need to step in that direction to reach a valley.

+This method resulted in only a few (usually less than 10) iterations to completion, whereas matrix separation techniques I have used before took hundreds of iterations on average.

 **Input**:

 The matrix and the output of the linear system.